Greece Moments Greece Moments

 Bizarre formations in Foros Cave

-The compact cave with its numerous stalagmites, stalactites and colorful limestones measures about 500 square meters and contains eight rooms in which there are bizarre formations to marvel at.
+The compact cave, with its numerous stalagmites, stalactites and colourful limestone formations, covers about 500 square metres and contains eight chambers filled with bizarre formations to marvel at.

-This Andros hike takes you along two ancient stone bridges and can be started directly at Foros Cave, for example.
-Follow route 18a down into the valley until you reach a stream after a few kilometres, which is dominated by the picturesque Stone Bridge »Gefira Aladinou«.
+This Andros hike takes you past two ancient stone bridges and can be started directly at Foros Cave, for example.
+Follow route 18a down into the valley until you reach a stream after a few kilometres, spanned by the picturesque Stone Bridge »Gefira Aladinou«.

-A small group of geese and ducks splash around here in the cool water.
-Even when we visited at the beginning of September, the stream still had water.
+A small group of geese and ducks splash around in the cool water here.
+Even during our visit at the beginning of September, the stream still had water flowing through it.

 andros wandern steinbruecke aladinou